Ruby-throated hummingbird guarding his territory from the top of a tomato stake. (Photo: Joe Schneid/Creative Commons)

 This 3 ¾-inch-long garden jewel known as the ruby-throated hummingbird makes its home in swamps, woodlands, parks, and gardens in much of eastern North America.
 It is the only species to nest east of the Great Plains.
 Members of both sexes emit a soft tchew to alert other hummingbirds to their presence.

 Males stake out territories at luxuriant stands of flowers or at feeders, where they aggressively defend against competing males.
-Other creatures, including humans, may be seen as intruders and are met with stylized displays meant to intimidate.
-Females are tolerated, at least to a point.
+Other creatures, including humans, may be similarly seen as intruders and are met with stylized displays meant to intimidate.The males tolerate females of the species, at least to a point.

 Rubythroats are strongly migratory.
-Southward movement of adult males begins soon after the summer solstice.
-Females and young follow when nesting chores are finished and the fledglings are capable of finding their own food.
+Southward movement of adult males begins soon after the summer solstice.After that, females and young follow when nesting chores are finished and the fledglings are capable of finding their own food.

 Huge numbers of these birds can be found at favored car stopovers along the route, such as the Gulf Coast of Texas, where the natural geography concentrates migrants into a narrow strip of good habitat.
 The wintering ground is primarily in southern Mexico, south through central Costa Rica.
 In those places, they must compete with native species and other nectar-eating birds for abundant food.
-A small percentage of the population spends the cold months in Florida and the coastal regions of the South.
+Additionally, a small percentage of the population spends the cold months in Florida and the coastal regions of the South.

 Hear the ruby-throated hummingbird:

 Want to Keep Learning?
 Subscribe to Our Emails!

 If you're interested in joining the bird watching community and want to learn more about birds, keep up with birding events and receive special offers, please subscribe to our mailing list!
 We'll never send you spam and you can unsubscribe at any time.